LSTM-VIGG/useful-scripts-notebooks/README.md

-# analysis_notebooks
+# useful scripts and notebooks

-A repo for useful analysis notebooks.
+A repo for useful analysis scripts and notebooks.
 We could keep useful examples of code here.